hairetikos/np2debug/README.md

 Hi all, this is a project to document Neko Project II Debug in English, to eventually make it useful for hacking software other than Touhou.

+The build files, including the project definition, are in folder "Win9x".
+For a detailed overview of the project's organization, see "Overview.txt".

 __([Windows binaries are here](https://github.com/nmlgc/np2debug/releases))__